Dairy Production on Pasture: An Introduction to Grass-Based and Seasonal Dairying

 Grass-based dairies foster an environment that is conducive to animal health and longevity.
 Some of the factors that positively affect animal welfare on grass-based farms are:

-- Outside access and reduced confinement, which decreases respiratory problems from dust
+- Outside access and reduced confinement, which decreases respiratory problems from dust and ammonia

 - Forage-based ration instead of grain-based, which reduces incidence of acidosis